aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 The customer distribution is equal across the different regions, suggesting a balanced market reach.

-**2. Popularity of basic subscription**
-Basic subscription is the most popular among customers, and generates the most revenue.This higher preference for basic subscription plan suggests that customers are more inclined towards cost effective plans which meet their basic needs
+**2. Popularity and total revenue generated based on subscription type** Basic subscription is the most popular, with 10 customers choosing it over Premium and Standard.
+This higher preference suggests that many customers are more inclined towards cost-effective plans which meet their basic needs.

+Additionally, Basic subscription generates the most revenue, **33,776,735**, followed by Premium and Standard.

-**3. Customers who cancelled their subscription within 6 months** No subscription cancellation within 6 months may suggest that customers had a satisfactory onboarding experience, hence the good initial retention.
+**3. Customers who cancelled their subscription within 6 months** No customer cancelled their subscriptions within the first 6 months.
+This may indicate a satisfactory initial onboarding experience among customers, hence the absence of early churn.

 **4.Average subscription duration**
-The average subscription duration is approximately 365 days (12 months), which indicates a somewhat stable customer base as most customers stayed as subscribers for at least one year.
+The average subscription duration is approximately 365 days (12 months), which indicates that customers completed an annual subscription cycle before deciding to cancel or renew.
+This indicates a somewhat stable customer base as most customers within the period.

 **5. Customers with subscriptions longer than 12 months** No customer had their subscription longer than 12 months.
+The lack of customer subscriptions beyond 12 months, may suggest that:
+- The data was gathered at the end of the annual subscription period

-The lack of customer subscriptions beyond 12 months, may suggest the need for long-term subscriptions, 2 or 5 years, apart from annual subscriptions.
+- There is a need for long-term subscriptions, 2 or 5 years, apart from annual subscriptions.
 These long-term plans could come with incentives and discounts.

 **7. Top 3 regions by subscription cancellations**